arlogy/jsu/doc/jsu_common.md

             return undefined; // skip custom cloning
         }));
         console.log('of course, you can also `throw new Error(...)` from a custom deep cloning implementation');
-        console.log('    to control which values have a known deep cloning implementation and which do not');
+        console.log('    to control which values can be deep cloned and which cannot');
     })();

     console.log('--- handle recursion during custom cloning');